 I want to make sure that WE-CAN targets not only our provincial government, but also municipalities (which influence 44% of emissions).
 I also strongly believe in coalition and institution building.
 We need to have a structure like WE-CAN in place to make big moves as the climate emergency intensifies.

-Outreach Coordinator for Indigenous Climate Action Data Quilt Project
+Director & Project Lead for BC First Nations Climate Action Data Quilt Project

 Sharon Marshall, Métis/Cree, is the CEO of Cree8iv Collaboration Inc. dba DEVA Training & Staffing Solutions, a company she founded to creatively collaborate with others to bring programs and services to remote communities.
 Sharon has three decades of experience in private and public administration, nine+ years working with First Nations organizations, and 15+ years providing global remote administrative, creative and technical support to individuals and organizations.